The Bridge (Melanie Fiona album)

-The Bridge is the debut album of Canadian R&B/soul singer Melanie Fiona, released under the SRC/Universal Motown label in June 2009.
-It was released in the United States on November 10, 2009.
+The Bridge is the debut album of Canadian R&B/soul singer Melanie Fiona, released by Street Records Corporation, Title 9 Productions and Universal Motown Records on June 23, 2009.
+It was released in the United States on June 23, 2009.
 The album debuted at number four on the Billboard Top R&B/Hip-Hop Albums chart and at number 57 on the Billboard 200 chart, where it later peaked at number 27.
 The album received generally favorable reviews.
 As of February 2012, the album has sold 450,000 copies in the United States.